salif/linkita/README.md

 - [salif.eu](https://github.com/salif/personal-web-page): Personal website
 - [Rratic's blog](https://github.com/Rratic/rratic.github.io): Personal website

-If your blog uses Linkita and is open source, feel free to create a pull request to add it to this list.
+If your blog is using Linkita and is open source, feel free to create a pull request to add it to this list.